viamrobotics/docs/docs/getting-started/app-usage.md

 {{< figure src="../img/app-usage/delete.png" width="400px" alt="Screenshot of the DELETE ROBOT button and the confirmation checkbox (Sure?) next to it." title="DELETE ROBOT button and confirmation checkbox." >}}

-Click the name of a robot to go to that robot's page, where you'll find a variety of powerful tools for working with your robot.
+Click the name of a robot to go to that robot's page, where you'll find a variety of tools for working with your robot.

 ## Navigating the robot page